How Much Does It Cost to Live In Bulgaria?

 Bulgaria: Average Salary, Minimum Wage & Mortgages

-The minimum wage in Bulgaria has climbed in the recent years and it has reached $300 nowadays.
+The minimum wage in Bulgaria has climbed in recent years and it has reached $300 nowadays.

 This is quite low and not enough for a normal living if you have to pay for the rent.

-On the other hand, the average wage is above $550 and it is estimated to be sufficient for a decent living there.
+On the other hand, the average wage is almost $800, and it is estimated to be sufficient for a decent living there.

 So, for those who are earning above the average, living in Bulgaria would be a real bargain.

-They can even afford buying their own property, as the mortgage interest rates are low, approximately 4%.
+They can even afford to buy their own property, as the mortgage interest rates are low, approximately 4%.

 Bulgaria Safety Overview

 READ THE FULL REPORT: Bulgaria Safety ReviewSafety Index: